Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 • Canadian Universities are fewer and thus, typically larger than American universities.

-• Greek life (fraternities and sororities) exists at Canadian universities but it is not as ubiquitous as it is in America.
+• Greek life (fraternities and sororities) exists at Canadian universities but it is not as ubiquitous as in America.

 Language